codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 max-width="50%"
 %}

 Find your repository from the list and select it.
+Make sure that the option *Add Git commit trigger* is selected.
 This way your pipeline will be automatically launched when a commit happens on this repository.

 Click the *Create* button.
 Your pipeline was created and you should now see the pipeline editor.
 Here you can describe what the pipeline will do using [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).